Robert Szczot: Return to Poland

-After his season in Belgium he returned in his former club Śląsk Wrocław.
+After his season in Belgium, he returned in his former club Śląsk Wrocław.
 In the January transfer window he signed for Ekstraklasa outfit ŁKS Łódź.
 He debuted for his new club in a 2–1 away defeat against Wisła Płock.
-He featured in one more game in the season totalling a modest 2 games.
-In his second season for the club Szczot gained a spot in the starting eleven.
-He scored his first goal and handed an assist in the opening day of the 2007–08 Ekstraklasa season and in the end of the season he had 27 appearances for ŁKS Łódź and contributed 4 goals in his club's campaign.
-In the next season Szczot signed for Jagiellonia Białystok.
+He featured in one more game in the season, totalling a modest two appearances.
+In his second season for the club, Szczot gained a spot in the starting eleven.
+He scored his first goal and handed an assist in the opening day of the 2007–08 Ekstraklasa season, and at the end of the season, he had 27 appearances for ŁKS Łódź and contributed four goals in his club's campaign.
+In the next season, Szczot signed for Jagiellonia Białystok.
 He debuted for the club in its first match of the season, an away 1–1 draw against Arka Gdynia.
 He managed to score a goal for the club in a 2–0 home win over Lechia Gdańsk.
 He made 14 appearances for the club before signing for former giants Górnik Zabrze.
-He managed to make 13 appearances and scored one goal for his new club but the end of the season found Górnik Zabrze relegated in the Polish First League.
-In the 2009–10 season Szczot was a key player in Górnik's campaign to the second, promotion gaining, position in the Polish First League making 25 appearances and scoring 3 goals.
+He managed to make 13 appearances and scored one goal for his new club, but the end of the season found Górnik Zabrze relegated into the I liga.
+In the 2009–10 season, Szczot was a key player in Górnik's campaign to the second, promotion gaining, position, making 25 appearances and scoring three goals.